elylucas/nest-ngconf/Guide.md

 The Pipe itself is simple.
 It implements the `PipeTransform` interface, and has one method, `transform`, which is called for each parameter a route handler takes in.

 The `transform` method takes two arguments: the first being the value being passed into the parameter, and the second is meta-data about the parameter itself.
-This meta-data is derived from TypeScript and the `emitDecoratorMetadata` parameter that is enabled in the `tsconfig.json` file.
+This metadata is derived from TypeScript and the `emitDecoratorMetadata` parameter that is enabled in the `tsconfig.json` file.
 When this option enabled, TypeScript automatically includes information about all your object's types, which can then be used at runtime.
-This is very powerful and enables some of the functionality you see in Angular and Nest.
+This metadata is very powerful and enables some of the functionality you see in Angular and Nest.

-Next, we call `plainToClass`, which will convert a value into a particular type, then return the converted value, which will become the new value for the parameter.
+Next, we call `plainToClass`, which converts a value into a particular type, then return the converted value, which becomes the new value for the parameter.

 Pipes are bound in all the same ways we saw Interceptors bound earlier.
-Once again we will elect to bind the pipe at the app level so it is used in every request.
+Once again we elect to bind the pipe at the app level, so it is used in every request.
 Add the following to the list of imports in the server `app.module.ts` file:

 ```typescript
 {